 There may be a myriad of bumps in the road when it comes to marital bliss—think: bringing in boatloads of debt or a desire to have children before your partner.
 Because you're a super-smart bride, we're willing to wager you waded through any potential red flags long before you said "yes."
 Yet, despite your marriage-savvy ways, there may be one warning sign you've willfully ignored: A mean sister-in-law.

-"Having a mean sister-in-law can definitely create strife and conflict between a husband and wife," warns Jane Greer, Ph.D., relationship expert and author of What About Me?
-Stop Selfishness From Ruining Your Relationship, "because the most important thing in a marriage is to feel like you're No. 1 to your partner."
+"Having a mean sister-in-law can definitely create strife and conflict between a husband and wife," warns relationship expert Jane Greer, Ph.D., "because the most important thing in a marriage is to feel like you're No. 1 to your partner."
 So while you're vying for your partner's affection and attention, your sister-in-law could be too, "pulling on them to agree with her against [you]," Greer warns.
 "It's not only hurtful and upsetting, but it can create a lot of distance between a couple."

 Meet the Expert

 - Jane Greer, Ph.D. is a relationship expert, marriage and family therapist, sex therapist, author of "What About Me?
 Stop Selfishness From Ruining Your Relationship," and creator of the celebrity sex and relationship commentary, "Shrink Wrap."